Why HRV Matters for Precision Sports

 HRV and the Mental Game

-Golf and tennis are as much mental as physical.
-HRV reflects your capacity for emotional regulation:
+Golf and tennis are as much mental as physical, and HRV reflects your capacity for emotional regulation:

-Between points/shots: Tennis players and golfers must reset mentally after each point or hole.
-Higher baseline HRV is associated with faster emotional recovery and better ability to "let go" of bad shots.
+Between points/shots: You have to reset after each point or hole.
+Higher baseline HRV means faster emotional recovery and a better ability to "let go" of bad shots.

-Pressure moments: Match point, crucial putt—these elevate sympathetic activity.
-Training parasympathetic resilience through resonance breathing can help you stay calm when it matters.
+Pressure moments: Match point, crucial putt — these spike sympathetic activity.
+Training parasympathetic resilience through resonance breathing helps you stay calm when it matters.

 Practice vs competition: If your HRV drops significantly on competition days compared to practice, anxiety management should be part of your training.